icecube/FastResponseAnalysis/README.md

 /path/to/realtime/build/env-shell.sh
 ```

+You will also need a version of `skylab` to run this analysis.
+See [the Skylab GitHub](https://github.com/icecube/skylab) for instructioins on how to install this code and all of its dependencies.

 Once you are in your realtime project, you will need to install the relevant dependencies this project requires.
 We recommend making a virtual environment and installing the relevant dependencies by running the following lines

 ```console